 Jilian Anne Pizzi

 Jilian Pizzi is a Ph.D. candidate in Columbia’s Department of Italian and the Institute for Comparative Literature and Society.
 Jilian received her B.A. in Italian summa cum laude and graduated Phi Beta Kappa from Barnard College.
 As an undergraduate she received the William Pepperell Montague Prize in philosophy and the Bettina Buonocore Salvo Prize for excellence in Italian.
 She received her M.A. in Italian and M.Phil. in Italian and Comparative Literature from Columbia University.
 She studies medieval history and religion with the goal of historicizing the works of Dante.
-Her dissertation will focus on Dante’s treatment of Jews and Judaism primarily in the Divina Commedia
+Her dissertation focuses on Dante’s treatment of Jews and Judaism in the Divina Commedia.